rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/running-air-gapped.md

 title: Running When Offline
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Rancher Desktop can be run when offline, aka in air-gapped mode.
 This document covers requirements and possible problems when running in air-gapped mode.

-### Network-sensitive areas
+### Network-Sensitive areas

 There are two areas where Rancher Desktop assumes network availability and will recover in an air-gapped situation:

 1. Pulling Kubernetes `k3s` images into the `k3s` cache directory

-2. Using `kuberlr` as a version-aware wrapper around `kubectl`, so the client never differs from the Kubernetes serer by more than one minor version.
+2. Using `kuberlr` as a version-aware wrapper around `kubectl`, so the client never differs from the Kubernetes server by more than one minor version.

 ### Existing Deployments